hzwer/hzwer/README.md

 ### Hi there 👋
-- I used to be an algorithm contest player NOI🥈, ICPC-regional🏅️.
+- I used to be an algorithm contest player with NOI🥈, CTSC🏅️ and ICPC-regional🏅️.

 -  I received my B.S. degree from Peking Univerisity in 2020.
 I worked at MEGVII Research from 2017 to 2023 (interned for three years).
 Since 2023, I have been working for [StepFun](https://www.stepfun.com) Foundation Model.